sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

 ```

 And Zig exposes this philosophy of explicitness again.
 But once set, the
-readline api and the number format api shines its ergonomics.
+readline api and the number format api shine its ergonomics.

 ## 08: Basic Output